ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **CollectLifecycleData (Activity activity)**

   (4.2 or later) Indicates to the SDK that lifecycle data should be collected for use across all solutions in the SDK.
-For more information, see For more information, see [Lifecycle Metrics](/help/android/metrics.md).
+For more information, see [Lifecycle Metrics](/help/android/metrics.md).

   * Here is the syntax for this method: